ansin218/hugo-blog/content/today-i-learned.md

 To keep the list short, only posts from current and previous month will be visible on this page.

+14.05.2020: <a href = "https://ideas.ted.com/why-does-running-give-you-a-high-heres-the-science/" target = "_blank">Why does running give you a high?</a><br>
 13.05.2020: <a href = "https://qr.ae/pNyYdU" target = "_blank">Peggy Whitson</a><br>
 12.05.2020: <a href = "https://www.quora.com/What-are-some-interesting-facts-about-sea-turtles/answer/Jerry-Joo-3?ch=10&share=c6ba881d&srid=O2FL" target = "_blank">Inside a sea turtle's mouth</a><br>
 11.05.2020: <a href = "https://en.wikipedia.org/wiki/Straw_man" target = "_blank">Straw Man Fallacy</a><br>